 By the third and fourth week, much of the contents would liquefy because of decomposition.
 Because of that, it becomes easier to mix the contents.
 The odor will be less offensive, but still bad, nonetheless.
 The mixture will also be a bit darker because of the added molasses.

-extract and collect the fish emulsion.
+After four weeks or roughly a month, you'll be ready to extract and collect the fish emulsion.

 Instructional Video for Homemade Fish Emulsion Fertilizer